-There is a critical shortage of possible 4-letter codes, which has required re-use of the same code by more than one aircraft.
+Given the growth of SELCAL since its inception, there is a shortage of possible 4-letter codes.
+This has required re-use of the same code by more than one aircraft.
 Duplicate codes are usually assigned to aircraft operated in widely separated areas of the world, and usually do not have the same HF radio frequency assignment.
 However, there are occasions when two or more aircraft having the same code may be operating in the same general area, and will respond to the same transmission.
 Therefore, SELCAL should not be used as a substitute for proper voice identification procedures.

 For more information, specific requests or to get answers to your questions, please submit a Service Request Form.